bkahn-github/pytorch_zoo/README.md

 ## Contributing

-This repository is still a work in progress, so if you find a bug, think there is something missing, or have any suggestions for new features or modules, feel free to open an issue or a pull request
+This repository is still a work in progress, so if you find a bug, think there is something missing, or have any suggestions for new features or modules, feel free to open an issue or a pull request.
+Feel free to use the library or code from it in your own projects, and if you feel that some code used in this project hasn't been properly accredited, please open an issue.

 ## Authors